shaharkadmiel/minimal-mistakes/_pages/Python workshop, TU Delft - Getting ready.md

 conda config --add channels conda-forge && conda install -y ipython notebook ipywidgets numpy scipy pandas gdal matplotlib basemap basemap-data-hires cython sympy obspy
 ```

-This may take a couple of minuets and will result is many other packages getting installed as *conda* takes care of package dependencies for you.
+This may take a couple of minutes and will result is many other packages getting installed as *conda* takes care of package dependencies for you.

 ---
 ## 3. Test your environment